-Compensatory planting of STIF vegetation is proposed be carried out off-site, that is, in parks or reserves close to the proposed development of similar geology likely to support STIF vegetation.
+Compensatory planting of STIF vegetation is proposed be carried out primarily off-site, that is, in parks or reserves close to the proposed development of similar geology likely to support STIF vegetation, subject to final approval by Council.
 Areas which may be suitable include:

-- Willow Place:
+- > Willow Place;

 - Bilga Street;

-- Along Erang Avenue; or
+- > Along Erang Avenue;

-- Bowie Park (near Hotham Street).
+- Bowie Park (near Hotham Street);

+- President Ave, Kirrawee (Fauna PI);

+- > Acacia Rd, Sutherland;

+- > Acacia Rd/ Glencoe St, Sutherland; and

+- Laurel Grove, Menai

-Total areas to be replanted (including both on-site and off-site) will be determined based on the amount of STIF to be cleared on-site 0.16 ha (1,641 m2) and the available land for replanting, but is expected to be no less than a ratio of 2:1 (replanted:cleared).
-Methodologies for off-site re-planting will also be as for on-site replanting, for habitat enhancement and are detailed in Chapter 5.
+Further details on these areas are provided in Table 1.2.
+Total area to be replanted (including both on-site and off-site) has been determined based on the amount of STIF to be cleared on-site, this comprising 0.28 ha (2,792 m), based on the agreed landscape plan (Figure 1.3) and will be no less than at a ratio of 2:1 (replanted:cleared).